MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 Earlier, we were trying to map a 3D object onto 2D, now it's 4D sapcetime that we are dealing with.
 The formalism remains the same but the complexity now goes up a notch.

-The mathematical procedure involves computing Kristoffel symbols, Riemaan Tensors, Ricci Tensors and Ricci Scalar (R), with a non-zero Ricci scalar resulting in flat spacetime and the opposite is true if $$R \neq 0$$.
+The mathematical procedure involves computing Kristoffel symbols, Riemaan Tensors, Ricci Tensors and Ricci Scalar (R), with a non-zero Ricci scalar resulting in flat spacetime and conversely, if $$R \neq 0$$, spacetime is curved.

-To learn more about the procedure, visit my github repository where I have everything coded out in Mathematica.
-And maybe, we will dive into the details in a future blog if need be.
+To learn more about the procedure, visit my github repository where I have coded everything in Mathematica, and perhaps we’ll dive into those details in a future blog.

 But for now, let's pause and look back at the journey we embarked on.
-Using grade 7 mathematics, we were able to devise a formalism that equips us to not only determine the distance for any geometrical coordinates nature can thrown at us, nut to also use that formalism to dive deep into cosmology and understand our universe from it's core.
+Using grade 7 mathematics, we were able to devise a formalism that equips us to not only determine the distance for any geometrical coordinates nature can throw at us, but to also use that formalism to dive deep into cosmology and understand our universe from it's core.

 Good job on making it this far, and as always, keep on physicsing.